 Progressive Challenger, Torrey Harris, is a proud community leader and advocate for all Human Rights and Equal Opportunity here in Memphis, Tennessee.
 Torrey came to Memphis in 2011 by way of corporate relocation and has made the obvious decision to 'Choose 901'.
 Torrey believes that everyone should be given the same chances and opportunities he was presented with.
-He serves as a board member and a member of organizations both local and national: Christian Brothers University Buccaneer, New Memphis Alum, Shelby County Young Democrat [Treasurer], Member of Alpha Phi Alpha Fraternity, Incorporated, NAACP, Memphis Urban League, Rainbow PUSH Coalition, Board Member for CHOICES Memphis Reproductive Health & Birth Center, Black Business Association of Memphis and other community-based and national organizations.
+He serves as a board member and a member of organizations both local and national: Christian Brothers University Buccaneer, New Memphis Alum, Shelby County Young Democrat [Treasurer], Member of Alpha Phi Alpha Fraternity, Incorporated, NAACP, Memphis Urban League, Rainbow PUSH Coalition, Board Member for CHOICES Memphis Reproductive Health & Birth Center, Board Member for Friends For Life Corporation HIV/AIDS Care & Prevention Services.
+Black Business Association of Memphis and other community-based and national organizations.
 Torrey has built a great career in Human Resources doing what he does best, listening to and helping people.
 He lives by the mantra, "Our prime purpose in this life is to help others.
 And if you can't help them, at least don't hurt them."

 Torrey serves as a mentor and passionate motivator for young people in building and developing them to be the best at who they are and at what they can do; and to always think for the future.
 Serving as a volunteer with many organizations locally, Torrey has touched lives significantly.